appclacks/mirabelle/site/mirabelle/content/_index.md

 ## Compatible with Riemann

 Mirabelle is heavily inspired by [Riemann](https://riemann.io/).
-Actually, part of the Mirabelle codebase (some streams and the TCP server implementation for example) was imported from Riemann (these parts are mentioned in the codebase).
+Actually, parts of the Mirabelle codebase (like the TCP server implementation for example) were taken from Riemann (these parts are mentioned in the codebase).

 I would like to thank all Riemann maintainers and contributors for this amazing tool.

-Mirabelle use the same protocol than Riemann.
-It means all Riemann tooling and integrations should work seamlessly with Mirabelle (which also added a lot of new features).
+Mirabelle uses the same protocol than Riemann.
+It means all Riemann tooling and integrations should work seamlessly with Mirabelle (which also contains a lot of new features).

-Like Riemann, Mirabelle provides an index which can be queried (and on which you can subscribe) in order to explore your system state.

 ## Streams clocks, real time, continuous queries